 Together, John Horace Bell and I co-founded the Institute for Community Justice (ICJ) in 2010 to be the organizing home for this new generation of formerly incarcerated activists in Philadelphia.
 Program graduates and staff have gone on to provide important leadership for the statewide Decarcerate PA coalition, which undertook a 113-mile march across the state of Pennsylvania for a people’s budget, not a prison budget in May 2013.
 I continue to serve as an advisory board member to Reconstruction, Inc., a Decarcerate PA partner, ICJ ally and twenty-year Philadelphia leader in community-inspired, community-led solutions for transforming and healing from racial terror in the United States.

-Since undertaking my doctoral training at Columbia University, I have continued to collaborate closely with my New Orleans community at WWAV.
+I have also continued to collaborate closely with my New Orleans community at WWAV to build new grassroots research models to advance social change.
 Together, Shaquita Borden, Melinda Chateavert, and I incubated and launched Front Porch Research Strategy in 2016 under the co-leadership of Deon Haywood, Executive Director of WWAV, and Dr. Mary Frances Berry, Geraldine R. Segal Professor of American Social Thought and Professor of History at the University of Pennsylvania.
-I have deepened the interdisciplinary and participatory research skills I contribute to this collaboration through my dissertation project, “This Day, We Use Our Energy for Revolution,” which I designed, researched, and analyzed in conversation with WWAV leaders, participants, and longtime allies.
+I have deepened the interdisciplinary and participatory research skills I contribute to this collaboration through my first book project, Fire Dreams, which I designed, researched, and analyzed in conversation with WWAV leaders, participants, and longtime allies.